-WARNING: A 10 in. blade is the maximum blade capacity of the saw.
+- WARNING: A 10 in. blade is the maximum blade capacity of the saw.
 Never use a blade that is too thick to allow outer blade washer to engage with the flats on the spindle.
 Larger blades will come in contact with the blade guards, while thicker blades will prevent the blade screw from securing the blade on the spindle.
-Either of these situations could result in a serious accident and can cause serious personal injury.

-- Unplug the saw. - Loosen phillips screw on the blade bolt cover until blade bolt cover can be raised. - Gently raise the lower blade guard bracket, releasing lower blade guard from notch so that lower blade guard and blade bolt cover can be rotated up and back to expose the blade bolt. - Depress the spindle lock button and rotate the blade boil until the spindle locks. - Using the blade wrench provided, loosen and remove the blade boit. - NOTE: The blade bolt has left hand threads.
-Turn blade bolt clockwise to loosen. - Remove the laser guide or outer blade washer.
+Either of these situations could result in a serious accident and can cause serious personal injury. - Unplug the saw. - Loosen phillips screw on the blade bolt cover until blade bolt cover can be raised. - Gently raise the lower blade guard bracket, releasing lower blade guard from notch so that lower blade quard and blade bolt cover can be rotated up and back to expose the blade bolt. - Depress the spindle lock button and rotate the blade bolt until the spindle locks. - Using the blade wrench provided, loosen and remove the blade bolt.

+NOTE: The blade bolt has left hand threads.
+Turn blade bolt clockwise to loosen.

+- Remove the laser guide or outer blade washer.
 Do not remove inner blade washer. - Wipe a drop of oil onto inner blade washer and outer blade washer where they contact the blade.

-- Replace the laser guide or outer blade washer (see instructions on the following page).
+- Fit saw blade inside lower blade guard and onto spindle.
+The blade teeth point downward at the front of saw as shown in figure 15. - CAUTION: Always install the blade with the blade teeth and the arrow printed on the side of the blade pointing down at the front of the saw.
+The direction of blade rotation is also stamped with an arrow on the upper blade guard. - Replace the laser guide or outer blade washer (see instructions on the following page).
 The double "D" flats align with the flats on the spindle. - Depress spindle lock button and replace blade bolt.
 NOTE: The blade bolt has left hand threads.
-Turn blade bolt counterclockwise to tighten. - Tighten blade bolt securely. - Replace the lower blade guard and blade boit cover. - Retighten the phillips screw securing the blade bolt cover.
+Turn blade bolt counterclockwise to tighten. - Tighten blade bolt securely. - Replace the lower blade guard and blade bolt cover. - Retighten the phillips screw securing the blade bolt cover.